oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Rolling-updates/Rolling-updates.md

 [{"itemCount":4980,"itemName":"rivet"},{"itemCount":4,"itemName":"chair"},{"itemCount":981,"itemName":"door"},{"itemCount":25,"itemName":"window"},{"itemCount":20,"itemName":"handle"}]
 ```
-- Now let's check the output from the StausResource (again replace the IP address with the one for your service) :
+- Now let's check the output from the StatusResource (again replace the IP address with the one for your service) :
   -  `curl -i -k -X GET https://<external IP>/sf/status`

 ```